 1. The Old Mission

-Set on the mountain side, The Old Mission still stands as beautiful as it did in the late 1700’s.
-The rose garden directly next to it makes for a perfect evening on the lawn looking at the stars with your loved ones.
+Set on the mountainside, The Old Mission still stands as beautiful as it did in the late 1700’s.
+The rose garden directly next to it makes for a perfect evening for star watching on the lawn with your loved ones.

 If you travel at the right time, you might be able to catch one of the chalk festivals that occur annually.
-The above image is from one of the artists that attended the festival in late May 2016.
+The image to the left–of Disney Pixar’s “Up”–is from one of the artists that attended the festival in late May 2016.
 Seeing as my trip occurred in late August, I took this picture and realized that the drought saved this work of art.

 You can read more about The Old Mission here.